ACT Clay Court International

-The ACT Clay Court International are two back-to-back tournaments for professional female tennis players played on outdoor clay courts.
-The events are classified as $60,000 ITF Women's Circuit tournaments and have been held in Canberra, Australia, since 2016.
+The ACT Clay Court International were two back-to-back tournaments for professional female tennis players played on outdoor clay courts.
+The events were classified as $60,000 ITF Women's Circuit tournaments and were held in Canberra, Australia, from 2016 until 2023.

 For the historical winners of this event see the ACT Open played at the Canberra Tennis Center from 1929 to 2006.